EngJay/EngJay/README.md

 ### Dev Board Collection

-Anyone working with embedded software inevitably ends up with a collection of development boards.
+Anyone working with embedded software inevitably winds up with a collection of development boards.
 I thought it would be fun to share my collection.

 #### Adafruit